Chalk home page

 2. Online Queries

 Online queries access or compute feature values for a single feature set in real time.
-The term “real time” is a little vague—what it means is that responses (even though they might need to compute features on new data) should seem practically instantaneous.
+The term “real time” means that responses should seem practically instantaneous, even if they need to compute features on new data.

 However, online queries don’t only perform data retrieval, they also store the results of the features that they compute.
 This provides visibility and long-term tracking into the features you are generating.
 In this section, we provide a high level overview of how online queries compute and record their outputs.